Making a Difference.

 Temasek Trust oversees the financial management of philanthropic endowments and gifts.
 The Trust funds the following non-profit philanthropic organisations:

 The Singapore Millennium Foundation (SMF) funds research relevant to Singapore.
 Areas of research include mental health, Parkinson’s disease, liver cancer, ageing and special needs education.
-Since 2008, research sponsorships for hospitals, education and research institutions totalled more than S$25 million.
+Since 2008, research sponsorships for hospitals, education and research institutions totalled more than S$43 million.
 SMF has also sponsored the Lee Kuan Yew Water Prize since 2008.

 The research at Temasek Life Sciences Laboratory (TLL) focuses primarily on understanding the cellular mechanisms that underlie the development and physiology of plants, fungi and animals which provides foundation for biotechnology innovation.
 TLL aims to build a preeminent organisation of global talent to undertake bio-molecular science research and applications to benefit people in Asia and beyond.

 Established in 2009, Temasek Cares (TCares) started with a S$100 million endowment for programmes to build people, community and capability, and rebuild lives in support of the underprivileged in Singapore.
 In 2011, two endowments of S$35 million each, named after the late Dr Balaji Sadasivan and Dr Ee Peng Liang, were gifted by Temasek to support training and manpower development in the healthcare and social services sector.
+In 2014, Temasek Cares launched the ‘Stay Prepared’ initiative to enable people in Singapore to be better equipped for emergencies.